fbec76/beacon-app/README.md

 # Beacon - Get home safe

-Beacon is an app which provides a way on how to get home safe by tracking location and take actions if there are complications.
+Beacon is an app which provides a way on how to get home safe by tracking a users location and take actions if there are complications on the way without the user having to do anything.

 ## Idea